WinforUniRegensburg/latex_template/readme.md

 ## References and Citing

 Citations are managed using [JabRef](http://www.jabref.org/) ([Wikipedia article](https://en.wikipedia.org/wiki/JabRef)) with a [BibTex file](https://github.com/WinforUniRegensburg/thesis_seminar_template/blob/master/references.bib).
 In Microsoft Word, the Plugin [Docear4Word](http://www.docear.org/software/add-ons/docear4word/download/) is used to cite directly from the [BibTex file](https://github.com/WinforUniRegensburg/thesis_seminar_template/blob/master/references.bib).
 The [MISQ author-year citation style](https://misq.org/manuscript-guidelines) is the citation style to be used.
-For example, indirect citations e.g., (Webster and Watson 2002) or direct citations e.g., Webster and Watson(2002).
+For example, indirect citations e.g., (Webster and Watson 2002) or direct citations e.g., Webster and Watson (2002).
 For further guidelines regarding the reference section refer to the above link.

 ## Environment